bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/00-plugins-change-everything.md

 So that last whole section was a doozy but you made it.
 Now we can start peering at a specific plugin and see that meat it provides on webpack's skeleton.

 Active use of plugins is most of the time done when building an application for publishing online.
-There are plenty of others but three fairly universally used plugins are:
+There are plenty of others, but four fairly universally used plugins are:

 ---

-# Built-in and external plugins
+# Built-in vs external plugins

-Webpack's own npm package comes with some built-in plugins, and it is pretty extensible through it's API.
+Webpack's own npm package comes with some built-in plugins, and it is pretty extensible through its API.

 From our previously listed plugins, __Define__ and __UglifyJs__ are provided by webpack's npm package, while __ExtractTextWebpackPlugin__ has its own [npm package](https://www.npmjs.com/package/extract-text-webpack-plugin).
 This means you'll need to install it in your project as another dependency: